 Following is a review of the Special District language.
-The view is expressed in the Department of City Planning’s Zoning Handbook.
-The advent (the hope) of contextual zoning has reduced the demand for special district formation (e.g. Clinton type protection is between the lines of this policy) and thereby raises the bar for the status of “special” in the zoning text.
+The view expressed in the Department of City Planning’s Zoning Handbook is that the advent of contextual zoning has reduced the demand for special district formation (e.g., Clinton type protection is between the lines of this policy) and thereby raises the bar for the status of special in the zoning text.

-Prior to the passage of contextual zoning, the most widely used affirmative zoning technique was special district zoning.
+Before the passage of contextual zoning, the most widely used affirmative zoning technique was special district zoning.
 This technique permits areas with unique characteristics to flourish rather than be overwhelmed by standard development.
-Over the years, the City Planning Commission has codified a large number of special zoning districts to achieve specific planning and urban design objectives for limited, well-defined areas.
-Each district stipulates requirements and/or provides zoning incentives for developers who provide the specific urban qualities the Commission looks to promote in that area.
-It has proven itself to be a lawful way of using private capital to carry out public policy, but not without its challenges.
+Over the years, the Department of City Planning (DCP) has codified special zoning districts to achieve specific planning and urban design objectives for limited, well-defined areas.
+Each district stipulates requirements and provides zoning incentives for developers who offer the specific urban qualities the Commission looks to promote in that area.
+It has proven to be a lawful way of using private capital to carry out public policy, but not without its challenges.

 Special Atlantic Avenue District (Brooklyn)

 The Special Atlantic Avenue District was created to preserve the scale and character of Atlantic Avenue, including certain architectural features of the buildings.
-The special district provides flexibility in arranging building bulk, mandates street-level commercial uses and establishes design guidelines for renovation and new construction.
-Demolition of buildings is prohibited in the district except in the case of unsafe buildings, or to make way for a new development for which a building permit and financial commitments have been secured.
+The special district provides flexibility in arranging building bulk, mandates street-level commercial uses, and establishes design guidelines for renovation and new construction.
+Demolition of buildings is prohibited except for unsafe structures or to make way for a new development for which a building permit and financial commitments have been secured.
 To improve the visual character of the avenue, special sign regulations are imposed for commercial establishments.

 Special Battery Park City District (Manhattan)

-The Special Battery Park City District was created to govern extensive residential and commercial development in an area close to the business core of Lower Manhattan in accordance with a master plan for Battery Park City.
+The Special Battery Park City District was created to govern extensive residential and commercial development in an area close to the business core of Lower Manhattan, following a master plan for Battery Park City.

 The centerpiece of the master plan is the office complex.
 To the north and south of this complex are two large residential neighborhoods with street-level retail uses.
-One major element of the plan is a continuous esplanade providing public access to the Hudson River waterfront.
-The district contains special design controls with respect to floor area ratio, required building walls and permissible building height.
+One central element of the plan is a continuous esplanade providing public access to the Hudson River waterfront.
+In addition, the district contains special design controls concerning floor area ratio, required building walls, and permissible building height.

 Special Bay Ridge District (Brooklyn)

-The Special City Island District was adopted to preserve the nautical uses and low-rise residential character of City Island.
+The Special City Island District was adopted to preserve the nautical uses and low-rise residential character.
 The special district regulations restrict the size and illumination of business signs, limit building heights to three- to five stories, and ensure adequate parking.
 The only commercial and manufacturing use permitted are those which reflect the nautical flavor of the island or serve the retail needs of the residents.

 Special Clinton District (Manhattan)

-The Special Clinton District in Manhattan was created to preserve and strengthen the residential character of the community, maintain the mixture of income groups present in the area and ensure that Clinton is not adversely affected by new development.
+The Special Clinton District in Manhattan was created to preserve and strengthen the community’s residential character, maintain the mixture of income groups present in the area, and ensure that Clinton is not adversely affected by new development.

 Special Coney Island Mixed-Use District (Brooklyn)

 The Special Coney Island Mixed-Use District was established to stabilize residential development while protecting the area’s industrial base.
-The district allows limited new residential infill and requires special permits for large new industrial developments.
-Existing residential buildings are allowed enlargements, alterations, and repairs, and construction of new residential buildings is allowed if the buildings are next to an existing residential or community facility use.
-New manufacturing is limited to certain light industries compatible with residential uses.
+The district allows limited new residential infill and requires special permits for significant new industrial products.
+Existing residential buildings are permitted for enlargements, alterations, and repairs, and construction of new residential buildings is allowed if the buildings are next to an existing residential or community facility use.
+New manufacturing is limited to specific light industries compatible with residential uses.

-The Special Franklin Street Mixed-Use District was established to achieve a balance between residential and industrial uses by remapping the area from an M1-1 district to an R6 (M1-1) district.
+The Special Franklin Street Mixed-Use District was established to balance residential and industrial uses by remapping the area from an M1-1 district to an R6 (M1-1) district.
 The district allows residential and community facility uses according to R6 district regulations.
-All existing industrial uses may expand by 3,000 square feet, or 50 percent, whichever is less.
-A larger expansion may be granted by a special permit from the City Planning Commission.
+All existing industrial uses may expand by 3,000 square feet [?
+Size of a tennis court], or 50 percent, whichever is less.
+A more extensive expansion may be granted by a special permit from the City Planning Commission.

-A new user group, Use Group M, has been established which allows light industries and commercial uses in Use Groups 6, 7, 9, and 11 to occupy vacant storefronts.
+A new user group, Use Group M, has been established, allowing light industries and commercial uses in Use Groups 6, 7, 9, and 11 to occupy vacant storefronts.

 Special Fulton Mall District (Brooklyn)

-The Special Fulton Mall District in Downtown Brooklyn was established to create an attractive shopping environment as part of a city street mall plan.
-Special retail use, sign, facade and circulation improvement regulations are provided.
-A special assessment district has been created, through state legislation, to maintain the mall.
+The Special Fulton Mall District in Downtown Brooklyn was established to create an attractive shopping environment in a city street mall plan.
+Special retail use, sign, facade, and circulation improvement regulations are provided.
+In addition, a special assessment district has been created, through state legislation, to maintain the mall.

 Vehicular traffic (except buses) is prohibited within the mall.
-Major public amenities required within the district include improved transit access, street furniture, street lighting, tree planting, and special treatment of the sidewalks and roadbeds.
+Major public amenities required within the district include improved transit access, street furniture, street lighting, tree planting, and special sidewalks and roadbeds.

 Special Garment Center District (Manhattan)

-The Special Garment Center District was created to maintain the viability of apparel production in selected mid blocks in the city’s Garment Center by creating a Preservation Area within which the conversion of manufacturing space to office use is restricted.
+The Special Garment Center District was created to maintain the viability of apparel production in selected mid-blocks in the city’s Garment Center by making a Preservation Area within which the conversion of manufacturing space to office use is restricted.
 Conversion to office use in the Preservation Area is permitted only by certification of the City Planning Commission that an equal amount of comparable floor area has been preserved for specified manufacturing uses.
-The legality of this special district is currently being litigated.
+The legality of this unique district is currently being litigated.

 The Special Grand Concourse District was created to protect the distinctive art deco composition and scale of the Grand Concourse by establishing bulk and design regulations and limiting commercial uses to designated locations that will not conflict with the boulevard’s traditional residential character.
 The district consists of a Residential Preservation Area and three commercial sub-areas.
 New construction must conform to R8X (Alternate 1) guidelines.